-MAT111/112 ALGEBRA 1 Open to Grade(s): 9, 10, 11, 12
+ALGEBRA 1 MAT111/112 Open to Grade(s): 9, 10, 11, 12 Length: 1 year

 This course will cover the Algebra 1 content as outlined by the Common Core State Math Standards including; solving problems; numbers, expressions and operations; characteristics and behaviors of functions; linear functions, equations and inequalities; quadratic functions and equations; data distributions; and additional key contents.
-This course, or equivalent, is a graduation requirement and provides the fundamental base for following math courses. \A scientific calculator is required but a graphing calculator is acceptable.
+This course, or equivalent, is a graduation requirement and provides the fundamental base for following math courses.
+A scientific calculator is required but a graphing calculator is acceptable.

+GEOMETRY MAT211/212

-GEOMETRY MAT211/212 Open to Grade(s): 9, 10, 11, 12
+Open to Grade(s): 9, 10, 11, 12

+Length: 1 year